-- Project sponsor: This is the person accountable for the outcome.
+This is the person accountable for the outcome.
 They are often the senior manager who has come up with the idea for the project and their team will get the benefit.
 For example, the sales director would sponsor a project to introduce a new online sales tool.
-Ultimately, they represent the customer of the project.

-- Project manager: This is the person responsible for leading the team and organizing the work.
+This is the person responsible for leading the team and organizing the work.
 In more formal, structured organizations and on larger, more complex projects, the project manager is usually certified.

-- Supplier: Someone is doing the work, and that might be an internal supplier such as a development team or an external contractor.
+Someone is doing the work, and that might be an internal supplier such as a development team or an external contractor.
 The supplier is represented on the project team by their main point of contact who might be their technical expert, an account manager or a project manager.

-- Stakeholder: This is a person or a group who has a vested interested or “stake” in the project.
+This is a person or a group who has a vested interest or “stake” in the project.
 It might be an internal group or agency within an organization or it might be the public at large for a public works project.

-- Clients: This is a group or a person for whom the project or a key component of the project is delivered.
+This is a group or a person for whom the project or a key component of the project is delivered.

 Project Management Processes

+The roles in project management are the people who man the processes.
+While we have touched on this topic earlier, it deserves closer attention.
 Processes underpin the life cycle and help you move the work through the life cycle until the objective is completed.

 The project management processes that you’ll see come up time and time again are:

 This is usually done on larger projects, rather than smaller.
 Although even for small teams, a short sync up with the team to help identify potential problems in the plan would be useful to guard against the unexpected and have plans of action in case it does.

-Issue management: An issue is a problem that has happened (different to a risk, because that hasn’t happened yet).
+Issue Management: An issue is a problem that has happened (different to a risk, because that hasn’t happened yet).
 Issue management is how you deal with problems when they turn up on your project and it’s worth working out what this is going to look like for you because something is bound to go wrong.

-Change management: Every project has changes.
+Change Management: Every project has changes.
 Sometimes that’s because the objective wasn’t defined particularly well at the outset.
 Or because the business strategy has changed and the project needs to be updated accordingly.
 The change process helps you incorporate these into your project plan with the least hassle possible.

-Procurement management: Many projects involve working with suppliers and there is normally a process around how you engage and contract with them so that everyone knows what to expect and what you are getting for your money.
+Procurement Management: Many projects involve working with suppliers and there is normally a process around how you engage and contract with them so that everyone knows what to expect and what you are getting for your money.